-There are two models in the Hottop range - the 'B' and the 'P' - you are looking at the 'P'
+There are two models in the Hottop range – 2K and the 2K+

-The Hottop KN-8828P-2K (the 'P' model) and is the flagship programmable coffee roaster from Hottop!
+The Hottop KN-8828P-2K ( also known as the ‘P’ model) and is the flagship programmable coffee roaster from Hottop!

 The P controller allows you to program a roast before it starts by setting the desired time, temperature and fan speed for each of its 8 roasting segments.

 Once you start the roast, the electronics takes over and intelligently adjusts the heater power to reach and maintain the temperature you requested.
 This allows you to program the temperature profile you want upfront and allow the controller to turn the heater on and off as required to roughly follow that profile.

 The Hottop P doesn’t provide the same granularity of heater control as the Hottop B. The P controller simply turns the heater full on or full off whereas the Hottop B allows variable power levels.
 However the extra programmability it offers over the B means it’s the ideal solution if you want to program a roast and sit back and enjoy observing the process.